codeoverflow-org/chatoverflow-wiki/development/Setting-up-the-Build-Environment.md

 1. Save the [📄 install.bat](https://raw.githubusercontent.com/codeoverflow-org/chatoverflow-setup/master/install.bat) to the directory where you want to install the build environment.

 2. Execute the script, use the `--dev` argument if you want to check out the development branch automatically.
+   If you want to do an advanced build directly after the installation use the `--build` flag.

 3. Drink some coffee while the script clones all repositories, sets up sbt and installs the gui.